JimStroomberg/enshrouded-dedi/docs/specification.md

 - UI may call:
   - backup service over internal network
   - MinIO S3 using access key/secret
+  - backup service endpoints that read/write the server config to keep the UI in sync with the running server

 ### 6.3 S3-compatible storage (`minio`)